Ouarzazate Morocco Travel Guide

 Major roads are paved and generally well-maintained.
 Mountain passes can be winding and warrant caution.

-Street parking is generally available in Ouarzazate.
-In some areas, a parking attendant (gardien) may expect a small fee (5-10 MAD).
+Street parking is commonly found in Ouarzazate.
+In some areas, a parking attendant (gardien) may be ready for a small fee (5-10 MAD).

 The central area of Ouarzazate, notably around Place Al-Mouahidine and Avenue Mohammed V, welcomes pedestrians.